quasarframework/quasar/docs/src/pages/vue-directives/intersection.md

 ### Advanced

 Below is a more advanced example of what you can do.
 The code takes advantage of the HTML `data` attribute.
 Basically, by setting `data-id` with the index of the element in a loop, this can be retrieved via the passed in `entry` to the handler as `entry.target.dataset.id`.
-If you are unfamiliar with the `data` attribute you can read more [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) about using the `data` attribute.
+If you are unfamiliar with the `data` attribute you can read more [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) about using it.

 <doc-example title="Advanced" file="Advanced" no-edit />

 In the example below, we show multiple cards, but only the visible ones get rendered.
 The secret is in the wrapper which has `v-intersection` attached to it and a fixed height and width (which acts as a necessary filler when the inner content is not rendered -- so that scrolling won't erratically jump).

-> The example below can also be written by using [QIntersection](/vue-components/intersection) component which makes everything even more easy.
+> The example below can also be written by using [QIntersection](/vue-components/intersection) component which makes everything even easier.

 <doc-example title="Scrolling Cards" file="ScrollingCards" scrollable no-edit />